 A luxurious head of hair is a crowning glory.
-And, as they say, if some is good more is better.
+And, as they say, if some is good, then more is better.
 Should you be one of those millions cursed with thin or thinning hair, there is new hope for you.
-Scientists have developed and tested new products and techniques that will help you make the most of what you've got, and then some!
+Scientists have developed and tested new products and techniques that will help you make the most of what you've got—and then some!

-While many hair styling products damage hair follicles, these six products and style tips are guaranteed to improve the fullness, as well as the overall health of your hair.
+While many hair styling products damage hair follicles, these six products and style tips are guaranteed to improve the fullness and the overall health of your hair.

 Begin each styling session by maintaining those precious hairs you do have.
 Wet hair brushes have flexible bristles that gently part hair and remove tangles.
 Designed not to pull hair out by the root, these brushes can be used to detangle wet or dry hair and works equally well on both thin and thick hair.